ivan-kleshnin/cyclejs-examples/docs/lessons-2.md

 with adequate visual representation.
 Simplest stopwatches can have only one button which runs, pauses, resets and runs the timer again on consequent presses.
 Just google some video if you need a visual clue.
-More advanced double-button stopwatches can also **continue** after **stop** by separating reset to a distinct button.
+More advanced double-button stopwatches can also **continue** after **stop** because they have reset button separated.
 But we're going to stick with a single-button case which can count timedeltas up to one minute.

 Our stopwatch basically has two states: arrow state and button state.